SimLukos/backendApp/README.md

 # BackendApp

 This backEnd app is used for making scoreboards and saving results in them.
-Results can be sorted by ages in descending or ascending order.
+Results can be sorted by points in descending or ascending order.

 ## Running the app: